shuoshuc/FabricEval/docs/_docs/quick-start.md

 The command takes less than a minute to complete on a 16-core machine.
 We can also see the output of each step in stdout.
-After the run returns, we should find a folder named `google_new`, with a set of csv files.
+After the run returns, we should find a folder named `google_new` in the top level of the repo, with a set of csv files.
 This contains all the metrics collected.

 For example, `google_new/LU.csv` is a file containing the utilization of all links in the network.
 For each link, an ideal utilization given by the TE solution (if no precision loss)